Klortiz/cse15l-lab-reports/lab3.md

 We know that there's a `berlitz1` somewhere, so we match it like this:

 ![image](https://user-images.githubusercontent.com/122419405/218335675-7ae3a863-0a5f-4539-8ce4-26d376c601b1.png)
-> There's NO period before single quote.
+> Note that this time, there's NO period before single quote.
 > You know what else doesn't want periods at the end of their input?
 > Type-files!
 (That's next bonus example).